Opportunities for 2022/23

 “I’ve really enjoyed my time as PAC Chair, it’s not a big scary, time consuming job as people often think.
 I’ve gotten to know more parents than I would otherwise and have a great relationship with the school principal and staff.
 And, at school events, when you get to hand out the treats, freezies or ice cream, you are the most popular parent at school!
 I’ve had a great team to work with, everyone is happy to help each other out, and it’s a lot of fun!” – Cindy, PAC Chair, 2017-2021.

-It's a fresh start for the PAC, we are looking to fill multiple positions for the 2021/22 school year.
+We are looking to fill multiple positions for the 2022/23 school year.
 Volunteering is good for the soul!
 Being involved with the PAC at Willows gives you the chance to have a direct impact on the school, your child's education and experiences...and you can have fun and make new friends too!

-If you are interested in any of these executive or non-executive positions for the 2021/22 school year, please email Cindy firstname.lastname@example.org.
+If you are interested in any of these roles for the 2022/23 school year, please email us! email@example.com.
 No past PAC experience is necessary!

 The PAC Vice-Chair supports the PAC Chair in their role and may assume their duties where needed.
 There may be one or more people who work together to fulfill this role.
 This position can be combined with any Member-at-Large or Co-ordinator position.
 E.g. currently it is combined with the Communications role.